-Homemaking is a service of love, bringing warmth and joy, it turns a house into a home.
+Homemaking is a service of love, bringing warmth and joy that turns a house into a home.
 In this beginner’s guide to homemaking, you will learn everything you need to know to get started on your journey.

-Working as a homemaker is not a paid job, it’s a service of love for yourself and your family that sparks joy within.
+Working as a homemaker is not a paid job but a service of love for yourself and your family that sparks joy within.
 You are working hard in your home to create a haven, a place of comfort and love, warmth, and safety.
-It’s not easy work but it’s rewarding to say the least.
+It’s not easy work but it’s rewarding, to say the least.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 You can read my full disclosure here.

 About two years ago I found a book in an op shop that said something along the lines of “You have the choice to choose what type of life you want to live.”
 It encouraged me to leave my ‘dream’, a 9-5 job, that took 3 years of hard work to get.

 Homemaking was something that I was beginning to do without realising it.
 We had moved into a little cottage rental on a lifestyle block.
 It was peaceful, charming, and surrounded by farm animals and trees.
 My goals rapidly started to change.

 I began teaching myself new skills like cooking, cleaning, gardening, and crafts like knitting – fair to say it’s not my area of expertise but it’s very relaxing.

 I felt sparks of joy going off and I knew this is where I wanted to be.

 This is when I started looking into homemaking, frugal living, and simple living and discovered a world that makes my heart sing.
 It was confirming there is more to life than a 9-5 job or stressful career path to feel successful.
 Don’t get me wrong you can still work and be a homemaker, but you have the choice to make sure it’s right for you.